How to Make a Simple DIY Candle as a Creative Night Activity

 6. Trim & Enjoy

-Once fully hardened, trim the wick to about ¼ inch above the wax surface.
-Light it, breathe deep, and enjoy the glow of your handmade creation.
+Once the candle is fully hardened and cool to the touch, trim the wick to about a quarter inch above the wax surface.
+A wick that is too long will create a large, smoky flame and soot.
+Light it, breathe deep, and enjoy the warm glow of your handmade creation.

 💡 Tips for Success:

-Making a candle isn’t just about the end product—it’s about the process.
-The slow melt, the swirl of scent, the quiet focus… it’s a mini mindfulness practice wrapped in warmth and light.
+Making a candle is not just about the end product, it is about the process.
+The slow melt, the swirl of scent, and the quiet focus make it a mini mindfulness practice wrapped in warmth and light.
+By focusing on the tactile nature of the wax and the olfactory experience of the oils, you ground yourself in the present moment.
 Perfect for a creative night in, this simple DIY invites you to slow down, engage your senses, and make something truly your own.

 So dim the lights, put on some soft music, and let your hands do the creating.
-You’ve earned this moment of calm.
+You have earned this moment of calm and a beautiful new addition to your home.

 Ready for the real thing?
 Find a Create venue near you →